mne-tools/mne-bids/paper/paper.md

 BIDS is continuously being extended and by now also supports other neuroimaging modalities such as MEG [@Niso2018], EEG [@Pernet2019], and iEEG [@Holdgraf2019].

-BIDS prescribes how complex experiment data should be structured and which metadata should be present next to the raw data.
-This set of guidelines allows users to reap several benefits, such as:
+BIDS prescribes how complex experimental data should be structured and which metadata should be present next to the raw data.
+This set of guidelines provides the following benefits:

-1. **sharing data within a lab and between labs:** Through reading the BIDS specification, users are empowered to understand any BIDS dataset without requiring specialist knowledge.
+1. **Sharing data within a lab and between labs:** The BIDS specification empowers users to understand any BIDS dataset without requiring specialist knowledge.
-1. **data validation:** Dedicated software can check whether the rules of BIDS are being followed in a dataset, and alert users to missing or broken data (see [bids-validator](https://github.com/bids-standard/bids-validator)).
+1. **Data validation:** Dedicated software can check whether the rules of BIDS are being followed in a dataset and alert users to missing or broken data (see [bids-validator](https://github.com/bids-standard/bids-validator)).
-1. **automatic data handling and analysis pipelines:** With a perfect knowledge about which data to expect and where to search for it, many common workflows in data handling and analysis can be simplified or automated through specialized software.
+1. **Automatic data handling and analysis pipelines:** Knowing which data to expect and where to search for it, many common workflows in data handling and analysis can be simplified or automated through specialized software tools.

-To make use of these benefits, datasets must first be converted to BIDS format.
-Furthermore, already existing data analysis software must be extended to be aware of a BIDS format and how to properly use it.
+To make use of these benefits, datasets must first be converted to the BIDS format.
+Furthermore, already existing data analysis software must be extended to be aware of the BIDS format and how to properly use it.

 This is where ``MNE-BIDS`` steps in.
 Harnessing BIDS and the data analysis software MNE-Python [@Agramfort2013], it is the goal of ``MNE-BIDS`` to